- Change Log

 As you can see, there is no valid length of 8 bytes.
 It's either 2,3,4,5,6,7, 9,10 or 11.
 Right now a length of 8 bytes has no special meaning (it is simply invalid) but it could be used to represent a 64-bit integer (long) with the number of milliseconds since 1970.
 Similarly, a length of 12 bytes could be used to represent an 64-bit integer containing seconds, and a 32-bit integer containing nanoseconds (like Java's new date format does).
 These 8 and 12 byte representations are not yet decided on, though.
 You can express just as fine grained time without the 8 and 12 byte modes.
 It could only make it easier to convert to internal date / time representations of your programming language.

 The Array field is a normal length field just like Table and Object.
 The Array field is intended to contain lists of data of the same kind (but you could used mixed the field types if you need / want that).
 The difference between the Table and the Array field is that the Array field does not have any Key / Key-Compact sequence in the beginning to represent the names of the columns like a Table has.
 An Array field just contains the value fields themselves.
 Each value field inside an Array field is considered independent from any other field in the same Array field.
 This is different from how Table and Object associate Key / Key-Compact fields with value fields.

-An ION Array should contain an ION Element Count field (extended field type) listing the number of elements in the array.
+A non-null ION Array must contain an ION Int64Pos field listing the number of elements in the array.
+This element must be the very first element inside the ION Array.
 Knowing the number of elements in an array makes it easier to allocate an array of the correct size when reading an ION Array into objects (e.g. Java objects).
-The Element Count field should be located after the Complex-Type-Id field, and before any element fields.
+The Int64-Positive field should be located before any of the element fields inside the ION Array fields.